-Along with co-lyricists Dave Cohen and David Quantick, Richie has also written 48 (and counting) 15 Minute Musicals for BBC Radio 4.
+Along with co-lyricists Dave Cohen and David Quantick, Richie has also written 50 (and counting) 15 Minute Musicals for BBC Radio 4.
 That’s getting on for 300 songs.
-The show won the 2009 Writers’ Guild Award for Best Radio Comedy and the 8th series was broadcast at Christmas 2013.
+The show won the 2009 Writers’ Guild Award for Best Radio Comedy and is still going strong - the most recent episodes airing Christmas 2015.

-Richie has hundreds of songwriting credits for CBBC/Cbeebies – from the current pop pastiches of All Over The Place to the catchy earworms of Mr Bloom’s Nursery - and with other voluminous hummable tunes for radio and TV Richie’s song count is nearing 1000.
+Richie has hundreds of songwriting credits for CBBC/Cbeebies – from the current pop pastiches of All Over The Place to the catchy earworms of Mr Bloom’s Nursery and My Pet & Me - and with other voluminous hummable tunes for radio and TV Richie’s song count is nearing 1000.
 And that’s with only the chords of C, F and the recently mastered G7 at his disposal.

 Theme and Incidental